 For the comparable sales, 1 copy goes to the Tax Board, 1 to the Tax Assessor and 1 copy to the City Clerk.
 For Appraisal reports, 1 copy MUST be submitted to the Tax Board, 1 to the Tax Assessor and 1 copy to the City Clerk. - ✓ The comparable sales that you submit as evidence of true market value must support the valuation of your property as of October 1st of the year prior to the year being appealed.
-Current year sales will be suitable evidence for next year's appeals.
-(Generally, when appealing 2012 assessments, you need 2011 sales data) - ✓ All sales should be arms-length transactions.
+Example Appeal Deadline April 1st 2017, sales from 10/01/2016 back to 07/01/2015 can be used. - ✓ All sales should be arms-length transactions.
 To determine if a sale may meet these criteria, please visit your local Tax Assessor office or the County Tax Board and ask to review the SR1A files. - ✓ Sales used as evidence that fall outside of the suggested time frame as outlined above or are deemed to be non-arm's length transactions may be disqualified as evidence. - ✓ Please make sure all of your property taxes and municipal charges are paid up to the 1st quarter of the current year.
 Otherwise, your tax appeal can be dismissed for failure to pay taxes.